zathras/corpsblog/README.md

 # CorpsBlog static site generator
 -------

-# This is not working software!
+# This is not tested software!
 ![Danger Image](docs/images/danger.jpg "Danger!")

-As of this writing, this is not functional software.
-I'm just working on it.
+As of this writing, this is software hasn't been thoroughly tested.
+It seems to work OK, but I haven't put it in production yet.

 # Corpsblog
 CorpsBlog is yet another static site builder.
 I took a look around at